data-solution-automation-engine/DIRECT/000_Documentation/DIRECT_Functional_Design.md

 # Concepts
 ## Purpose

-The process control framework supports the ability to trace back what data has been loaded, when and in what way for every interface.
+The process control framework supports the ability to trace back what data has been loaded, when and in what way for every individual data integration process.

 Any single data element (e.g. attribute value in a table) should be auditable.
 It should be possible to track the what processes have been run that has led to the visible result.

 This means that the following information must be available:

-- When a recordwas inserted.
+- When a record was inserted.
 - When a record was updated.
 - What the source was where the record originated from.
 - When the event took place that changed the source data.